NickColley/design-of-forms/src/evolving-a-design/design-factors-influenced-by-the-method-of-producing-a-stock-of-forms/index.md

 (3) The effect of (1) and (2) is that the form tends to be larger than if printed.

-(4) ‘Finishing’ operations, e.g. folding, perforations etc. cannot always be under- taken in the reproduction unit concerned.
+(4) ‘Finishing’ operations, e.g. folding, perforations etc. cannot always be undertaken in the reproduction unit concerned.

 STENCIL METHODS.
 The stencil duplicator may occasionally be suitable for the departmental production of very simple forms not used in large quantities.
 However,